 iDAD The Enhanced Callable Deposit Plan Issue 4 - March 2022

-Interest Rate: 7% per annum (1.75% per quarter) if the Deposit Taker ‘calls’ the product on any observation date prior to its maturity date.
+The iDAD Enhanced Callable Deposit Plan Issue 4 - March 2022 is a six-year one-week investment offering an interest rate of 7% per annum (1.75% per quarter) paid if the Deposit Taker 'calls' the product on any observation date prior to its maturity date.

 This is a 6-year 1-week Deposit Plan linked to the performance of the FTSE 100 Index.
-The Deposit Plan is constructed to offer a potential return of 7% per annum to the final Callable Observation Date if the Deposit Taker calls the investment early, or 250% participation in any growth of the FTSE 100 Index at maturity.
+The Deposit Plan is constructed to offer a potential return of 7.00% p.a. to the final Callable Observation Date if the Deposit Taker 'calls' the investment early or 250% participation in any growth of the FTSE 100 Index at maturity.

 If the Deposit Plan is not called early, at maturity, the investor receives a return of 250% of any positive growth in the FTSE 100 Index.

-The Plan offers 95% capital protection plus growth which are the key aims of this investment The investment is linked to the FTSE 100 Index (see page 7 of the brochure for full details) and investors will benefit from growth in the Underlying Index unless the Deposit Taker, Goldman Sachs International Bank ‘call’ the deposit early, in which case investors would be paid a competitive fixed rate of return of 7.00% p.a.
+The Plan offers 95% capital protection plus growth which are the key aims of this investment.
+The investment is linked to the FTSE 100 Index (see page 7 of the brochure for full details) and investors will benefit from growth in the Underlying Index unless the Deposit Taker, Goldman Sachs International Bank calls the deposit early, in which case investors would be paid a competitive fixed rate of return of 7.00%p.a.

 The Total Initial Investment into the Plan minus the 5% Initial Payment and any initial adviser fee taken if applicable will be returned in full on the Maturity Payment Date, or if GSIB calls the Deposit Plan early, regardless of the performance of the Underlying Index.

 The Callable Feature – what is this and when may this occur?